ColinFay/attempt/README.md

 Acknowledgments
 ---------------

-Thank to [Romain](http://romain.rbind.io/) for the name suggestion.
+Thanks to [Romain](http://romain.rbind.io/) for the name suggestion.

 Contact
 -------